Carl Joachim Friedrich: World War II and Cold War: 1941–1984

 In 1947 Friedrich and his Harvard colleagues launched a course program on Russian and the Soviet Union which in 1948 became the Russian Research Center.
 In the same year, communists gained control over Czechoslovakia and Allied-occupied Germany was divided into West Germany and East Germany in 1949.
 These rapid developments prompted Friedrich to orchestrate the Human Relations Area Files (HRAF) project, which was started in 1948 by Clellan S. Ford at Yale University.
 The HRAF collected and analyzed vast quantities of data to produce research reports for US diplomats on the world's cultures and political regimes.
 Shorter HRAF reports were issued as background reading to US military personnel stationed abroad.
 After the European continent was carved up in the 1955 Warsaw Pact, interest in European affairs grew and US diplomats required detailed knowledge about the history of European countries, regardless of whether they were allies or enemies in the Cold War.
 Friedrich became the head of the European studies division at Harvard University.
 He designed tough courses for students on Germany, Poland, Hungary, Britain, France and Italy.
 Friedrich also trained US diplomats on European history and politics before they were sent overseas.

 In the 1950s Friedrich had the opportunity to put his ideas of a virtuous federalism again into practice when he acted as constitutional advisor for Puerto Rico, the Virgin Islands, and Israel.
 Friedrich also participated in a project to draft a constitution for the establishment of a European Political Community (EPC), which ultimately failed.

 In 1955 Friedrich was appointed Eaton Professor of the Science of Government at Harvard University.
 In 1956 Friedrich, together with his student Zbigniew Brzezinski, published Totalitarian Dictatorship and Autocracy which would become Friedrich's most cited book.
 In 1956 Friedrich was appointed Professor of Political Science at Heidelberg University where he lectured on occasion.
 In 1962 Friedrich was appointed president of the American Political Science Association.
 In 1967 Friedrich was appointed as president of the International Political Science Association and was awarded the Knight Commander's Cross of the German Order of Merit by the President of the Federal Republic of Germany.
 Upon his retirement in 1971 Friedrich became emeritus professor.
 He later taught at the University of Manchester and Duke University, among others.

-Professor Friedrich's many students included such noted political theorists as Judith Shklar and Benjamin Barber.
+Professor Friedrich's many students included such noted political theorists as Judith Shklar, Harvey Mansfield, and Benjamin Barber.

 He died on September 19, 1984, in Lexington, Massachusetts.